 There’s nothing quote like finishing work and showering away the day.
 Lumity’s Facial Oil includes 32 botanicals.
 It’s 100% natural and backed by the same science as the supplements.

-Not only will it help to moisturise skin all over your body, taking a few moments to deeply inhale the aromatherapy oils as you massage them into your skin will serve as an active meditation.
+It will help to moisturise skin all over your body, plus taking a few moments to deeply inhale the aromatherapy oils as you massage them into your skin will serve as an active meditation.

-It’s all very well living on sugary treats and fast food, but, refined sugar in them causes a process called glycation.
+Living on sugary treats and fast food can mean unwanted weight gain, plus refined sugar leads to a process called glycation.
 This not only causes wrinkles but it will make you feel extra tired as your energy levels rise and then fall.

-The answer is swapping your favourite treats for healthy versions.
+The answer is swapping your unhealthy treats for healthy versions.

 And, if you can manage to do just half an hour of exercise a day – whether that’s walking the stairs instead of taking the lift, or making a point to go to a class at your gym – your body will thank you for it.

 Getting older is a fact of life and we truly feel that embracing it and all the wisdom and confidence that comes with age is the most empowering decision that a woman can make.
 If you’re worried about turning 40, don’t be.
 As Mary Berry told us, it’s no age.

 Rebecca Adlington hasn’t even reached her 30th birthday yet and she told us that she’s already so much more confident and has beaten the bullies that ruined the early days of her career.